Localization of abelian gauge fields with Stueckelberg-like geometrical coupling on $f(T,B)$-thick brane: Final remarks

 \section{Final remarks}

-Over the past two decades, Randall-Sundrum-like scenarios have become an attractive and fruitful research field.
-Such scenarios might be a possible candidate to solve the Hierarchy problem by considering a higher dimensional spacetime.
+In this work, we have considered thick braneworld models in the context of modified teleparallel theories.
+We first introduced the basic concepts of teleparallel gravity, which are fundamentally different from those of general relativity.
+To construct a thick brane scenario in $f(T,B)$ gravity, we used a Randall-Sundrum-like line element and a standard single scalar field.
+Employing the first-order formalism, we considered two superpotential models, sine-Gordon and $\phi^{4}$-deformed, and a linear form for the function $f(T,B)=c_1T+c_2B$, where the parameters $c_{1,2}$ represent a possible extension of usual teleparallelism.
+As we showed, the warp factor depends on these parameters.

-As we have pointed out, abelian gauge fields are not confined on brane when a standard action for the fields is taken.
+As we have pointed out, abelian gauge fields are not confined on the brane when a standard action is taken.
 In this sense, a suitable coupling is required to produce a normalizable zero mode.
-Some kinds of coupling have been recently proposed in the literature to address such issues.
-In this work, to analyze the trapping of vector and tensor fields, we introduce a new coupling proposal, where a Stueckelberg-like interaction has been introduced to non-minimally couple the fields to torsion scalar and boundary term.
+Various types of coupling have been proposed in the literature to address this issue.
+In this work, we introduce a new localization mechanism to analyze the trapping of the gauge vector and the Kalb-Ramond fields in the context of $f(T,B)$ gravity.
+Specifically, we introduce a Stueckelberg-like interaction to non-minimally couple the fields to the torsion scalar and boundary term.

-We have first introduced basic concepts of telepallel equivalent of general relativity, which are essentially different from general relativity.
-A Randall-Sundrum-like line element and a standard single scalar field have been taken to build a thick brane scenario in $f(T,B)$ gravity.
-We have used the first-order formalism by considering two superpotential sine-Gordon and deformed models and a linear form for function, i.e., $f(T,B)=c_1T+c_2B$, where the parameters $c_{1,2}$ represent a possible extension of usual teleparallelism.
-As it has been shown, the warp factor depends on such parameters.

-In the sequel, we have studied a mechanism based on Stueckelberg-like geometrical coupling that supports the trapping of massless mode for the transverse component of the gauge field and the Kalb-Ramond field.
+In the sequel, we have studied a mechanism based on Stueckelberg-like geometrical coupling that supports the trapping of massless mode for the transverse component of the gauge vector and the Kalb-Ramond fields.
 These couplings allow us to analyze the influence of torsion scalar and boundary term on the localization of these fields.
-The parameters $c_{1,2}$ play an important role since they control the localization of massless and massive modes and directly affect the effective potential $V$.
-Our results generalize those obtained in \cite{Cruz:2010zz} with a dilaton coupling in the context of general relativity.
+The parameters $c_{1,2}$ play an important role since they control the localization of massless and massive modes and directly affect the effective potential $V_{eff}$.
+Our results generalize those obtained in \cite{Cruz:2010zz} and \cite{Cruz:2015nrd} with a dilaton coupling in the context of general relativity.
 Moreover, a remarkable fact about our coupling is the absence of massive tachyonic modes for both fields, where we have used the Schr\"{o}dinger approach.
-All these conditions lead to consistency for the $f(T,B)$-thick brane model.
+All these conditions demonstrate the consistency of our $f(T,B)$-thick brane models.